fredericojordan/github-stats/README.md

 pip install -r requirements.txt
 ```

-### The tags file
+### The usernames file

-We also need a `tags.txt` text file listing github usernames we are interested in gathering statistics.
+We also need a `usernames.txt` text file listing github usernames we are interested in gathering statistics from.

 For example: